ninenines/bullet/README.md

 later in this document.

 You might have noticed the odd Active argument to init/4.
 It indicates what type of connection we have.
-When Active == false, we have a temporary connection that only allows one reply before terminating.
+When Active == once, we have a temporary connection that only allows one reply before terminating.
 When Active == true, the connection allows any number of replies.
-You can use this information to inform your session process that it should send only 1 message, in the case of Active == false, or that it can send messages whenever in the case of Active == true.
+You can use this information to inform your session process that it should send only 1 message, in the case of Active == once, or that it can send messages whenever in the case of Active == true.

 You would typically use init/4 to inform your session process